KevinDal2027/genaihackathon/README.md

 - API integration and optimization
 - Data handling and processing

-## Contributing
-We welcome contributions from the community.
-Please feel free to submit issues and pull requests.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
 - Google Gemini API team
 - React community
 - Open-source contributors

-## Contact
-For questions or feedback, please contact us through the GitHub repository issues page.